Poland: Birding the Baltic Coast and East in Fall

 Days 2 – 4.
 Birding Białowieża Forest

 We will spend the first three full days of the tour exploring the mighty and ancient Białowieża Forest IBA, one of Europe’s top birding destinations.
 Białowieża Forest was formed 11,000 years ago after the last Ice Age and has been a primeval wilderness for millennia.
 A quarter of the forest was destroyed during World War Two, but a huge area remains, much of it in neighboring Belarus.
-While in the forest, we will visit several key sites, including the exclusive Białowieża Strict Reserve, accessed is only allowed with a local guide and we will thoroughly enjoy our visit here, learning about the forest and its relevance and importance through history.
+While in the forest, we will visit several key sites, including the exclusive Białowieża Strict Reserve, access is only allowed with a local guide and we will thoroughly enjoy our visit here, learning about the forest and its relevance and importance through history.

 Birding in fall here is quite different to the spring as the range of species is very different, with a wide range of quality species on offer.
-Woodpeckers are the order of the day in the Strict Reserve and the fall is a great time to observe them due to the reduced foliage, with Eurasian Three-toed Woodpecker, Black Woodpecker, Middle Spotted Woodpecker, White-backed Woodpecker, Great Spotted Woodpecker, Lesser Spotted Woodpecker, and Eurasian Green Woodpecker all possible.
+Woodpeckers are the order of the day in the Strict Reserve and the fall is a great time to observe them due to the reduced foliage, with Eurasian Three-toed Woodpecker, Black Woodpecker, Middle Spotted Woodpecker, White-backed Woodpecker, Great Spotted Woodpecker, Lesser Spotted Woodpecker, and European Green Woodpecker all possible.
 Other species we could find here include Northern Raven, Eurasian Bullfinch, Yellowhammer, White-tailed Eagle, and Goldcrest, plus many others.

-The village of Budy, in the remote east of the country, is another excellent place to look for the aforementioned woodpeckers, but we should also find species that prefer open pastures and scattered trees here, with Redwing, Fieldfare, European Robin, Meadow Pipit, Common Redpoll, and Red Crossbill all likely.
+The village of Budy, in the remote east of the country, is another excellent place to look for the aforementioned woodpeckers, but we should also find species that prefer open pastures and scattered trees here, with Redwing, Fieldfare, European Robin, Meadow Pipit, Common Redpoll, and Red (Common) Crossbill all likely.
 This is one of the preferred foraging areas for the huge, and rare European Bison and we will look out for them as they would be a good candidate for best mammal of the tour!

 Woodland on the border with Belarus, just east of Białowieża village should give us a few species we may not find elsewhere in the forest such as Grey-headed Woodpecker, Coal Tit, European Crested Tit, Willow Tit, and Hawfinch.
 There is always a chance of Bohemian Waxwing occurring anywhere in this area too, possibly one of the best-looking birds in Europe.